lsst/meas_algorithms/doc/lsst.meas.algorithms/tasks/lsst.meas.algorithms.ObjectSizeStarSelectorTask.rst

 ObjectSizeStarSelectorTask
 ##########################

-``ObjectSizeStarSelectorTask`` looks for a cluster of small objects in a size-magnitude plot.
+``ObjectSizeStarSelectorTask`` selects likely stars by looking for a cluster of small objects in a size-magnitude plot.

 .. _lsst.meas.algorithms.ObjectSizeStarSelectorTask-api: